 |Qualitative Research Methods for Public Health

 Producing a final, high-quality, written product developed during the Integrative Learning Experience in your last semester will allow you to synthesize the skills you have learned throughout the program.

-For all Master of Public Health course descriptions, please refer to the graduate catalog.
+For all Master of Public Health course descriptions, please refer to the Graduate Course Catalog.

 Did You Know?
 Dr. Willis completed a W.K.
 Kellogg Foundation Community Health Scholars postdoctoral fellowship at the University of Michigan focused on community-based participatory research.

 Did You Know?
 Dr. Osezua also works as an independent public health consultant for various non-profit organizations across the country.